-The conflict has already caused, among other effects, increased volatility in financial markets and commodity market prices which put upward pressure on the current level of consumer prices.
-Depending on the development of the conflict, this could lead to macroeconomic tensions affecting the gross domestic product growth rates of the countries in which Solunion operates and, consequently, the performance of the insurance market as a whole.
+The conflict has already caused, among other effects, an increase in volatility in financial markets and commodity market prices that put upward pressure on the current level of consumer prices.
+Depending on the evolution of the conflict, this could lead to macroeconomic tensions affecting the gross domestic product growth rates of the countries in which Solunion operates and, consequently, the performance of the insurance market as a whole.